mrmazakblu/Root-Backup-Helper/README.md

 	pkg install curl
 	pkg install git

-Then curl this script to termux with the following commands
+Then use curl to copy the "mtk-su.sh" script to termux with the following commands The script is same at github location.
+Just easier to use "del.dog" to shorten the url.

 	curl https://del.dog/raw/mtk-su.sh > mtk-su.sh
 	chmod 755 mtk-su.sh